-Evergy: Follow The Money
+Evergy: Follow The Money (NYSE:EVRG)

 Going into Q1 2020, Evergy stated that they were halting their share repurchase program, choosing to focus instead on infrastructure investment, raising their 5-year CapEx from $6.1 billion to $7.6 billion, and increasing their rate base growth from 2%-3% to 3%-4%.
 However, their focus on achieving higher net merger savings would not falter, target a further 5%-8% O&M reduction in 2020.

-However, the shift of focus to revenue growth didn't kick-off to a great start.
+However, the shift of focus to revenue growth didn't kick off to a great start.
 Q1 2020 top-line results were negatively impacted by two major factors: warmer winter weather (which caused a significant drop of 10% and 5% for residential and commercial sales, respectively), and COVID-19 effects (which resulted in weather-normalized retail sales being 8% lower).
 Q2 results don't promise to be that much better, especially as Evergy will have to deal with a sharp decline in industrial sales as two large oil refinery customers face reduced usage with the oil crisis, irrespective of COVID-19 effects.

 Further complicating the situation is Evergy's worsening solvency position:

-While the company's interest coverage ratio remains in the acceptable range, its debt to assets and debt to equity ratios increasing at an alarming rate since the merger.
-While this may be explained away by management touting their commitment to returning capital to shareholders in the form of share repurchases, it does put Evergy in a tough situation given the ongoing effects on its commercial sales by COVID-19, on its industrial sales by the oil crisis, and a potential increase in residential delinquencies due to ongoing elevated unemployment.
+While the company's interest coverage ratio remains in the acceptable range, its debt to assets and debt to equity ratios are increasing at an alarming rate since the merger.
+While this may be explained away by management touting their commitment to returning capital to shareholders in the form of share repurchases, it does put Evergy in a tough situation, given the ongoing effects on its commercial sales by COVID-19, on its industrial sales by the oil crisis, and a potential increase in residential delinquencies due to ongoing elevated unemployment.
 However, if this combo of pandemic/oil problems were to dissipate over the next two quarters, particularly if we do not face rolling shutdowns and instead a gradual but slow reopening of commercial activity, my worries over Evergy's solvency would be lessened.
 It also helps that Moody's recently maintained their low risk score for Evergy:

 Finally, Evergy has not announced any rollback of their planned $7.5 billion CapEx expenditures through 2024, which is encouraging particularly as their CapEx is more front-loaded.